-The center operates a summer program for 8 weeks--from mid- June through the beginning of August.
-The 2025 summer program will run from Monday, June 9th-Friday, August 1st.
+The center operates a summer program for 8 weeks--from early June through the end of July.
 In general, the program is shaped around more flexible scheduling arrangements for families.
-Families must enroll for a minimum of 3 weeks, but may choose any number of weeks between 3 and 8.
+Families must enroll for a minimum of 2 weeks, but may choose any number of weeks between 2 and 8.
 The full day program runs until 3:30pm in summer for all children.